 Joy Merriam on how to maximise the effectiveness of closing addresses to judge and jury

-In the second part of our annual series celebrating the nominees for the Solicitor Advocate of the Year award at the Law Society’s Excellence Awards, Simon Jones of the Crown Prosecution Service, explains why advocates should be on their guard if an opponent mentions the robing room …
+In the last part of our annual series celebrating the nominees for the Solicitor Advocate of the Year award at the Law Society’s Excellence Awards, Robin Denford describes how a recent case has changed his attitudes towards the unbundling of services - is more explicit guidance for solicitors needed?

 As a Section member, you're entitled to four webinars as part of your membership, available live and on-demand

 This webinar, inclusive in Advocacy Section membership for 2016, will give a practical overview and advocacy tips, including on threshold, evidence, fact-finding and expert witnesses.
 Listen now!

 The new SRA regulations on continuing professional development for solicitors have changed, and you will have to complete an annual declaration that you have undertaken enough learning and development to remain competent.
 This webinar, offered at a 20 per cent discount to Advocacy Section members, will give you an in-depth understanding of how to start planning now for continuing competence.

 View this webinar and discover how to build a successful strategy to implement unbundled legal services, including assessing the benefits of unbundling, developing a marketing strategy to promote the advantages to clients and internally, and learn risk management techniques.